organicinternet/magento-configurable-simple/README.markdown

 #### Magento (i.e. not SCP) Bugs/Limitations
 * Selecting custom options does not affect the displayed tier price on the product page.
-* Discounts which result from Custom Options applying a percentage reduction are only reflected on the cart page, not the product page.
+* Discounts which result from Custom Options applying a percentage price reduction are only reflected on the cart page, not the product page.

 #### Reporting Bugs
 Please report and/or fix bugs [here](http://www.magentocommerce.com/boards/viewchild/11415/)

 When reporting bugs, please specify:

-* How to reproduce it
+* How to reproduce it, in as much detail as you can
 * Which version of Magento you are using
 * Which version of SCP you are using
 * Whether you're seeing any JavaScript errors, what they are and when they occur (install firebug for firefox, and look at the script console)